A Piece of Ireland’s History in Miniature

 There is something special about pushing open the big heavy front door and walking into the front hall lined with antique cabinets stuffed full of Longueville’s produce from jams and chutneys to the aforementioned cider and brandy.
 The graceful stairs to the bedrooms is set in the back hall and branches off to either side at the first return.

-The main Drawing Room in Longueville is decorated in classic style with splendid curtains and soft yellow wallpaper which is an extremely relaxing colour.
+The main Drawing Room in Longueville is decorated in classic style with rich curtains and soft golden yellow wallpaper which is an extremely relaxing colour.
 On one of these visits I might just manage to stay awake for more than 10 minutes whilst reading the newspaper!
 Since my last visit William and Aisling had opened another smaller drawing for residents only.
 I did puff out my chest a little when I saw the name on the door said ‘Mount Hilary’ room.
 Gosh they didn’t really have to name a room after me.
 However, on looking at the map, I saw that it was in fact named after a local mountain.

 Cuisine: We dined with Jane in the President’s Dining Room; named very aptly after all the Irish Presidents, who only get to be ‘hung’ on the wall after their term of office.
 Both Mary Robinson and Mary McAleese are now adorning a group of what could be construed a ‘Mens Club’; so well done to our two fantastic female Presidents, who each brought a breath of fresh air into Aras an Uachtarain.
 Dinner was amazing, as always.
 William is one of those very understated Chefs who just gets on with producing Menus and food that make Longueville stand out as a ‘foodie house’.
 All produce served is given its provenance and one can tell that William is very proud of his cooking, without being a prima donna like some celebrity chefs.
 Grilled salmon with chicory, followed by local spring lamb, cooked to perfection and melting like butter in my mouth, made for a divine combination.
 A delicate syllabub for dessert followed by proper camomile tea finished off a most enjoyable meal.
 Longueville House has probably one of the best herb and vegetable gardens in the country, with very extensive greenhouses.
 I remember on a previous visit picking camomile flowers and trying to dry them myself but it didn’t quite make the grade.